Monadnock Humane Society Puts the Animal-Human Bond Front and Center

 Back to the Future

 The heart of animal welfare is the people involved.
 Volunteers and staff at MHS work ceaselessly to advocate for every single animal and animals in general.
 These generous individuals are the key to ensuring the humane treatment of those who can’t speak for themselves.
 Accomplishing this work requires a community of volunteers—both the people who spend time at the building, and those who advocate for the organization and the humane treatment of animals throughout the community.
-In this moment, MHS celebrates one hundred and forty years of amazing people.
+In this moment, MHS celebrates one hundred and forty five years of amazing people.